bgcasey/geospatial_catalog_and_management_guide/README.md

 The catalog documents all spatial data that has been pre-processed for the ABMI Science Centre.
 The catalog includes metadata, the relative path to the data on the Science Centre's internal server, and links to preprocessing scripts.

 This is a sibling repository to the Science Centre's geoprocessing/extraction repository.
-Which contains genalized preprossing scripts and functions and vignette for summarizing spatial data to points and polygons using R.
+Which contains genalized preprossing scripts, Google Earth Engine, functions and vignette for summarizing spatial data to points and polygons using R.

 ---